Alistair-Sabe/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 printf "%.2f\n" $NUM -> print number to 2 decimal places

-echo printf '%x\n'$DECIMAL -> converts a number from base 10 to base 16
+printf '%x\n' $DECIMAL -> converts a number from base 10 to base 16